 Jo Williams (MSc, DipCAB, APDT UK) Clinical Animal Behaviourist

-I have been training dogs for over 12 years.
-I live with my husband Jon, 3 dogs and 2 guinea pigs.
-Morgan is a Red and White Setter, Cuba a Miniature American Shepherd and Bria a Border collie.
-Morgan has taught me valuable lessons about training gun dogs and how their noses can get them into trouble!
+I have been training dogs for over 15 years.
+I live with my husband Jon and 3 dogs; Cuba a Miniature American Shepherd, Hallie a American Shepherd and Bria a Border collie.
+My previous dog Morgan, Red and White Setter, taught me valuable lessons about training gun dogs and how their noses can get them into trouble!
 Cuba and I compete in agility and we also love doing trick training, nose work and Hoopers.
 Bria I have recently taken on at 9 months as an unwanted farm dog and we are just starting to work on some basic training and building a relationship.
+Halle is a new addition to the team and as a puppy is learning about life.

-I have recently qualified as a Clinical Animal Behaviorist by completing a Masters (MSc) in Applied Animal Behaviour and Welfare at Newcastle University.
+I have qualified as a Clinical Animal Behaviourist by completing a Masters (MSc) in Applied Animal Behaviour and Welfare at Newcastle University in 2017.
 I started my animal education with a diploma in animal behaviour with COAPE in 2000 (Centre of Applied Pet Ethology).
 This gave me a fantastic theoretical knowledge of animal behaviour so I then needed to get some hands on experience.

 Training with Scallywags School for Dogs provided me with this.
 Starting as a class room assistant and progressing on to take my own classes and behavioural cases.
 I have also worked with The Blue Cross re-homing centre, working with their rescue dogs looking for new homes.